cmse822/project-2-pi-by-mpi-team5-1/warmup_temp.md

 ## Part one Warm-up

 - question 1
 Based on the first touch policy, which states that, the first thread to touch the area in effect causes the data to be allocated on the memory of its socket.
-In the first serial loop, a is initialized on a single thread, and then running calculations to reassign values for a in parallel, where different sockets are trying to access a.
-Access to a would be slower due to the memory being non-local, it lead to performance degradation which defeats the purpose of parallelism.
+In the first serial loop, array_a is initialized on a single thread, and then running calculations to reassign values for array_a in parallel, where different sockets are trying to access array_a.
+Access to array_a would be slower due to the memory being non-local, it lead to performance degradation which defeats the purpose of parallelism.

 - question 2